 • Can be used as a protective layer on superficial wounds that are not discharging and on areas of skin that are very fragile

 • Prevents an outer dressing from sticking to the wound and peri-wound area

-• Channels allow exudate to transfer vertically into a secondary absorbent dressing and aid delivery of topical treatments
+• Open perforated structure allows exudate to pass vertically into the outer absorbent dressing and enables easy delivery of topical treatments

 McKesson Contact Layer Dressings are advanced wound dressings that can be used on many different wounds.
 Typical wounds are skin tears, skin abrasions, blistering and lacerations, surgical wounds, partial-thickness burns, and leg and foot ulcers.

 • Third-degree burns

 • Individuals with a known sensitivity to silicone